 “We quickly learned that many of them suffered from PTSD (Post Traumatic Stress Disorder).
 They paced in their cages, foamed at the mouth and were extremely scared.”

-They were all spayed/neutered, had extensive lab work completed and many required several rounds of antibiotics.
-Because their overall health was so neglected, most had to undergo dental extractions for rotted teeth.
+They were all spayed/neutered right away if medically possible.
+Extensive lab work was completed and many required several rounds of antibiotics.
+Because their overall health was so neglected, most also had to undergo dental extractions for rotted teeth.

 Adoptions were by appointment only and ONLY after pre-approval.
 They wanted to make sure the deserving cats were place within quiet homes.
 Above all, then needed to be with families that had a lot of time to spend loving them.